shpratee/quarkus-developers-api/README.md

 2. another one for the native executable

 Pre-requisites:
-1. You have docker environment configured already, either locally or in any any pre-packaed environment like Minikube, K3d or KinD
+1. You have docker environment configured already, either locally or in any any pre-packaged environment like Minikube, K3d or KinD

 Package the build and build a docker image from the target
 ```